frankhale/toby/README.md

 Toby
 ====

-A desktop YouTube video player written for Atom-Shell.
+Toby is a desktop YouTube video player.
 Toby takes the path of least resistance.
 It provides a way to specify videos and a way to look them up and play them.
 Nothing more, nothing less.
 Getter done!
 Play the videos you really like and love life!

 ##Screenshots